Sedation Dentistry St Louis – IV Sedation

-- Can breathe on their own.
+- Can breathe on their own

-- Are able to respond to questions.
+- Are able to respond to questions

-Sedated patients are conscious, can breathe on their own, and simply be able to respond to questions.
+Sedated patients are conscious, can breathe on their own, and are able to respond to questions.
 Remember, you are NOT asleep for IV Conscious Sedation Dentistry.
 A dentist is required to receive two days of additional training when administering pills orally.
 Intravenous (IV) Sedation requires at least 60 hours of training or a dentist can be trained as part of a residency program.

 The methods of sedation can be achieved by:

-- Administrating oral medications.
+- Administrating oral medications